Aspose/releases.aspose.com/content/en/pdf/net/release-notes/2025/aspose-pdf-for-net-25-02-release-notes.md

     }
 }
 ```
-Detailed information on the enhancement already added to the [documentation](https://docs.aspose.com/pdf/net/digitally-sign-pdf-file/#sign-a-pdf-with-hash-signing-function).
+Detailed information on the enhancement has already been added to the [documentation](https://docs.aspose.com/pdf/net/digitally-sign-pdf-file/#sign-a-pdf-with-hash-signing-function).

-In Aspose.PDF 25.2 we have added new `GetSignatureNames()` method to get information about digital signatures of PDF.
-It returns a list of `SignatureName` objects.
-The `SignatureName` prevents collisions when verifying signatures with the same names.
-Methods that accept the SignatureName type instead of a string signature name has also be added. _The old `PdfFileSignature.VerifySigned()` method is deprecated._
+In Aspose.PDF 25.2, we have added a new `GetSignatureNames()` method to obtain information about PDF digital signatures.
+This method returns a list of `SignatureName` objects, which prevents collisions when verifying signatures with the same names.
+Methods that accept the `SignatureName` type instead of a string signature name have also been added. _The old `PdfFileSignature.VerifySigned()` method is deprecated._
 This improvement is logged as PDFNET-58918 in our issue tracker.

 Thus, the recommended code for verifying signatures changes to the following: